Episcopal Church Home

 Exterior view of a single-story brick building with a sloped roof, surrounded by large green trees and a well-maintained lawn under a clear blue sky.
 A sign in front indicates directions to the main entrance and deliveries.

-Signature HealthCARE at Jefferson Place Rehab & Wellness Center
+Signature HealthCARE at Jefferson Place

-1705 Herr Ln, Louisville, KY, 40222
+1705 Herr Ln, Louisville, KY 40222

-4.1 · 159 reviews
+4.1 · 170 reviews

 AL MC